-While there is some uncertainty about the timing of development in the more constrained greenfield areas e.g. Riverbend, Kaiapo Road and Ahuriri Station,
+While there is some uncertainty about the timing of development in the more constrained greenfield areas e.g. Riverbend, Kaiapo Road and Ahuriri Station, this can be monitored over time as required by the NPSUD9 and addressed through subsequent three-yearly reviews of the FDS.

-&lt;sup>7 See Section 4.3 of the Market Economics assessment prepared for the Draft FDS.
+7 See Section 4.3 of the Market Economics assessment prepared for the Draft FDS.

-&lt;sup>8 Refer to the Market Economics memo included at Appendix 5.
+8 Refer to the Market Economics memo included at Appendix 5.